MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 * SRV records cannot instruct the client to switch or upgrade protocols, whereas Alt-Svc can signal such an upgrade (e.g. to HTTP/2).
-* SRV records are not extensible, whereas Alt-Svc and thus SVCB can be extended with new parameters.
+* SRV records are not extensible, whereas SVCB and Alt-Svc can be extended with new parameters.
 For example, this is what allows the incorporation of ESNI keys in SVCB.
 * Using SRV records would not allow a client to skip processing of the